-Parks and Recreation: The City, through the Department of Parks and Recreation, will dedicate \$10 million of new borrowing and \$10 million of operating funds in FY24 towards a transformational project at FDR Park, the plan is the first of its kind in Philadelphia, incorporating climate change projections and climate resiliency to become a centerpiece of recreation, art, ecology, and design.
-This investment includes construction of Pattison Plaza and Pattison Athletic Complex.
+- Parks and Recreation: The City, through the Department of Parks and Recreation, will dedicate \$10 million of new borrowing and \$10 million of operating funds in FY24 towards a transformational project at FDR Park.
+This plan is the first of its kind in Philadelphia, incorporating climate change projections and climate resiliency to become a centerpiece of recreation, art, ecology, and design.
+This investment includes construction of Pattison Plaza and the Pattison Athletic Complex.
+In FY24, \$17 million of new borrowing is earmarked for building and infrastructure improvements into City recreation center buildings and play areas.
 The Capital Program also includes the final \$14 million of the City's original multi-year commitment for the Rebuilding Community Infrastructure (Rebuild) initiative for investments to recreation facilities.
-In addition, there is \$30 million of operating funds to support the program.
+In addition, there is \$40 million of operating funds to support that program.
 The Rebuild program will also utilize private foundation funds and a separate bond issuance supported by the Philadelphia Beverage Tax to implement the program's project goals.
 Cultural facilities will receive \$1.5 million for improvements.
-The FY24 budget also provides funding for general interior and exterior improvements to facilities including swimming pools, upgrades to The Mann Center, The Dell Music Center and Please Touch Museum, and improvements to various creeks, roadways, and the citywide tree canopy.
-These will be combined with the FY23 investment \$11 million of operating revenue for capital projects to make need improvements greater strengthen our parks and recreation portfolio.

-▲ Managing Director's Office (MDO): The Capital Budget includes \$450,000 for improvements at the Animal Care & Control Team facility, \$500,000 for office improvements at the Office of Emergency Management, and \$350,000 for ongoing renovations at the Bethel Burial Ground Memorial.
-The City's public art portfolio will be conserved with \$300,000, with an increased emphasis on neighborhood artwork.

-▲ Office of Sustainability: The FY24 budget allocates \$1 million to the Office of Sustainability to be used in conjunction with funds from prior years and revenue from energy rebates to continue installing energy efficiency equipment and controls that reduce the City's energy costs, consumption, and carbon footprint.
-These funds will be used to support projects such as adding or replacing existing building lighting with new LED lighting and adding system monitoring technology City facilities.
-Additionally, \$450,000 will be used to identify resiliency opportunities and LEED compliance support for new construction.

-▲ Finance: Through Improvements to Existing Facilities (ITEF) funding, the Mayor and each Council Districts can allocate funds to City-owned assets throughout the City; including streetscape improvements, facility upgrades, and investments in cultural facilities.
+The FY24 budget also provides funding for upgrades to The Mann Center, The Dell Music Center and Please Touch Museum, and improvements to various creeks, roadways, and the citywide tree canopy.
+These will be combined with the FY23 investment of \$11 million of operating revenue for capital projects to make needed improvements that will greatly strengthen the City's parks and recreation portfolio. - ▲ Managing Director's Office (MDO): The Capital Budget includes \$450,000 for improvements at the Animal Care & Control Team facility, \$500,000 for office improvements at the Office of Emergency Management, and \$350,000 for ongoing renovations at the Bethel Burial Ground Memorial.
+The City's public art portfolio will be conserved using \$300,000, with a focus neighborhood artwork. - ▲ Office of Sustainability: The FY24 budget allocates \$1 million to the Office of Sustainability to be used in conjunction with funds from prior years and revenue from energy rebates to continue installing energy efficiency equipment and controls that reduce the City's energy costs, consumption, and carbon footprint.
+These funds will be used to support projects such as adding or replacing existing building lighting with new LED lighting and adding system monitoring technology at City facilities.
+Additionally, \$450,000 will be used to identify resiliency opportunities and LEED compliance support for new construction. - ▲ Finance: Through Improvements to Existing Facilities (ITEF) funding, the Mayor and each Council District can allocate funds to City-owned assets throughout the City including streetscape improvements, facility upgrades and investments in cultural facilities.